Evan Rachel Wood

 Wood then went on to 2006’s Running with Scissors, a dysfunctional family comedy/drama with Annette Bening, Alec Baldwin, Gwyneth Paltrow and Brian Cox.
 The next year found Wood starring alongside Michael Douglas in King of California and working with Julie Taymor on Across the Universe with Jim Sturgess.

 In 2008, she worked with Mickey Rourke on The Wrestler.
-In 2009, she appeared with Larry David in Woody Allen’s Whatever Works and appeared in a few episodes of Anna Paquin’s vampire show, True Blood.
+In 2009, she appeared with Larry David in Woody Allen’s Whatever Works and appeared in a few episodes of Anna Paquin’s vampire show, True Blood in a role that appeared sporadically through to 2011.
+2011 also saw her appear in The Ides of March with George Clooney and Ryan Gosling.

 As time progresses, we'll have more info about Evan Rachel Wood here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.